 Wave shaping circuits: Clipping, Clamping, integrator & differentiator circuits.

-Semiconductor memories : RAM, ROM, PROM, EPROM, and EEPROMS
+Semiconductor Memories: RAM, ROM, PROM, EPROM, EEPROM and Flash.

 4. Control Systems: Basic control system concepts, transfer function, Block Diagram reduction, signal flow graph, DC & AC servomotors & their TF; analogous systems F-V, F-I analogies, Time domain and frequency domain analysis.